intelequia/GAB2019ScienceLab/README.md

 This downloads the science lab client image and runs it on a container instance.
 If you browse http://localhost:8080, you will notice how the science lab is progressing.

-## Deleting the science lab client
+## Deleting the science lab client on a local environment
 Once you don'w want to continue running the science lab, run the following commands:
 1. Search the container id by executing the following command and writing down the container id with the name "globalazurebootcamp/sciencelab2019:latest"
 ```